 The Egyptian Execration Texts: Their Ritual

-The execration ritual was the process by which one could thwart or eradicate one’s enemies.
-Usually, the ritual object(s) would be bound (usually a small figurine, but sometimes human sacrifice was practiced).
+The execration ritual was how one could thwart or eradicate one’s enemies.
+Usually, the ritual object(s) would be bound (usually a tiny figurine, but sometimes human sacrifice was practiced).
 Then the object was smashed; stomped on; stabbed, cut; speared; spat on; locked in a box, and finally buried.
 But not every execration included all of the previous components.
-A full rite could use any of these actions numerous times with numerous figures.
-One recorded rite gave instructions to “spit on him four-time..trample on him with the left foot… smile him with a spear…slaughter him with a knife… place him on the fire… spit on him in the fire many times.”
+A complete rite could use any of these actions numerous times with numerous figures.
+One recorded ritual instructed, “spit on him four-time..trample on him with the left foot… smile him with a spear…slaughter him with a knife… place him on the fire… spit on him in the fire many times.”

 The Egyptian Execration Texts and The Land of Israel

 Two groups of the Egyptian Execration Texts have been discovered: the earlier writings, dating to the twentieth century BCE, were written on clay bowls, and the later texts, from the nineteenth century BCE, were inscribed on figurines.
-In the early group, mention is made of a number of cities and the names of a number of rulers of each city.
+In the early group, mention is made of several cities and the names of several city rulers.
 In the later inscription, the number of rulers of each city.
-In the later inscriptions, the number of rulers is reduced to one or two.
+Inscriptions that are dated later, the number of rulers is reduced to one or two.

 Cities Mentioned in the Egyptian Execration Texts